Fizz Build Guide by Morzanoth

 The first thing you need to do is familiarize yourself with your weapon of mass destruction.
 Fizz has a very unique set of abilities that allows him to dash in and out of fights.
 You can think of him as a poke champion since you want to deal as much damage and hopefully take none in return.

 The first thing you want to get down is using his abilities at the right times.
-The most basic combo you have is Q to a target, auto attack for 2 seconds and then W for the increased damage proc.
+The most basic combo you have is Q to a target, pressing your W as you dash to apply the bonus damage and then E to either escape or follow up.
 Alternatively you can lead with E, but you don't want to reactivate the ability.
-The slow on Fizz's E will allow you to stick onto a target for longer and also mean you can proc the mark with W safely with you Q. Now be careful here.
+The slow on Fizz's E will allow you to stick onto a target for longer and also mean you can keep auto attacking the enemies with your W active.
+Now be careful here.
 Only do this when you want to all-in an enemy since you are left with no escape other than your flash.
 More often than not you want to save your E or your Q to escape to a nearby minion or over a jungle wall.

 Once you have access to your Ult, your combo simply starts off with R and follows the same pattern.
 I mention a few different ways to use your ult a little later on (I know, you gotta keep reading to find it :P).
 Additionally, once you have access to your Smite upgrade you can smite a target as you engage on them.
 It will mark them for 4 seconds and just adds additional damage over time.
 I have gotten a few kills thanks to smiting an enemy since the passive burn is over a few seconds (like a junglers version of ignite in a way, makes those fade away kills hurt even more too XD).